 Top 3 Ways a Design Challenge Entry Can Be Disqualified

 1. An entry was uploaded to the Spoonflower Marketplace before the challenge was announced.

 The spirit of the Design Challenge is to give a creative prompt that inspires designers to introduce a new design to the Marketplace that speaks specifically to the theme we have crafted.

 For example, in May you worked on a design featuring hippos in baseball caps and you uploaded it to your Spoonflower shop.
 A few months later, Spoonflower announced their next set of challenges and “Animals in Hats” is a theme.

 First off, pat yourself on the back — you were ahead of the trends!
 While you may be inclined to enter this design into our “Animals in Hats” challenge, this would disqualify your entry because it is not a new design to the Marketplace.
 However, you can use your hatted hippos as inspiration (maybe even create a collection!), but the design you enter into the challenge must be completely fresh and new.

 If either of these checkboxes were checked on a design before the design challenge was announced, your design is not eligible for the design challenge.
 The first check box makes the design public to the Spoonflower Marketplace and the second makes it for sale.

-What if you uploaded a design for the challenge over a design that was already for sale?
+What if you uploaded a design for the challenge over a design that was already made public?
 Our moderators are only able to see the previous upload date associated with the design, so to avoid being wrongly disqualified, please always use a brand new design slot for your challenge entries.